patrickamsler/ml-notes/readme.md

 - $\frac{\partial}{\partial w} J(w, b)$ is the partial derivative of the cost function with respect to $w$
 - $\frac{\partial}{\partial b} J(w, b)$ is the partial derivative of the cost function with respect to $b$

+The derivative of the cost function gives the direction of the steepest ascent.
+As closer to the minimum, the gradient becomes smaller, and the steps taken are smaller.
+At the minimum, the gradient is zero, and the parameters do not change.

 Partial Derivative with Respect to $w$:

 $$